Warriston Park LTC Tournament

-The Warriston Park LTC Tournament was tennis tournament played on both clay courts and grass courts.
+The Warriston Park LTC Tournament was a tennis tournament played on both clay courts and grass courts.
 This annual tournament was established by the Warriston Park Lawn Tennis Club, Edinburgh, Lothian, Scotland in 1886.
 The event was staged through to 1908.

 History

-The Warriston Park Open was tennis tournament played on both clay courts and grass courts organised by the Warriston Park Lawn Tennis Club, Edinburgh, Lothian, Scotland.
+The Warriston Park Open was a tennis tournament played on both clay courts and grass courts organised by the Warriston Park Lawn Tennis Club, Edinburgh, Lothian, Scotland.
 It was staged from 1886 to 1908.
-The organisers lost the use of the tennis courts at Warriston Park sometime towards the end of 1908 and 1909 thus ending the tournament.
+The organisers lost the use of the tennis courts at Warriston Park sometime towards the end of 1908 and 1909, thus ending the tournament.